-64. On or about March 2020, the state of New York and city of New York issued orders closing or restricting access to numerous business locations, including Plaintiff's premises insured under the Policy.
+64. On or about March 2020, the state of New issued orders closing or restricting access to numerous business locations insured under the Policy.

-65. These orders, together with similarly construed orders issued by government officials, effectively curtailed Plaintiff's on-premises operations and catering contracts, resulting in an interruption of business operations and an immediate Business Interruption and Extra Expense loss.
+65. These orders, together with similarly construed orders issued by government officials, effectively curtailed Plaintiff's on-premises operations, resulting in an interruption of business operations and an immediate Business Interruption and Extra Expense loss.

-66. Because of the danger posed by COVID-19 and its spread as described above, the relevant governments also determined that closure was necessary to slow the spread of COVID-19 as a result of infected persons on the property or from those who would enter the property.
+66. Because of the danger posed by COVID-19 and its spread as described above, Plaintiff also determined that closure was necessary to slow the spread of COVID-19 as a result of infected persons on the properties or from those who would enter the properties.